ngajjar-work/weather-app/README.md

 ## Key Features

-- **Weekly Weather Forecasts**: Users can view a comprehensive weather forecast for the upcoming week, including daily temperatures, weather conditions.
+- **Weekly Weather Forecasts**: Users can view a comprehensive weather forecast for the upcoming week, including daily temperatures and weather conditions.
 - **Coordinate-Based Search**: Users can search for weather information based on specific geographic coordinates, making it easy to get accurate weather data for any location.
+- **Weather Condition Icons**: Visual icons representing different weather conditions, enhancing the user experience by providing quick and intuitive weather status at a glance.
 - **Network Error Handling**: The app gracefully handles network errors by allowing users to retry fetching data, ensuring a reliable user experience even in less-than-ideal network conditions.
 - **Loading and Error States**: Visual indicators for loading and error states enhance user